reergymerej/virtual-drill-sergeant/NOTES.md

         RETURNING id, disabled
     ;

-TODO: Update query to alter disabled state (from commands table to user_commands).
-TODO: Remove the "disabled" field from the command table.
+x TODO: Update query to alter disabled state (from commands table to user_commands). x TODO: Remove the "disabled" field from the command table.
-TODO: Remove the enable/disable by log endpoints and code.
+X TODO: Remove the enable/disable by log endpoints and code.

 How does this change the command log?